Drake-Designer/Heat/README.md

 - [**HandBrake**](https://handbrake.fr/) – Used to compress and convert video files into web-friendly formats.
 I used HandBrake to reduce the file size of my video clips while keeping good quality.
 This helped improve page load time without losing the vibe of our live performances.

 - [**Online Audio Converter**](https://online-audio-converter.com/) – To convert audio files into `.mp3` format for the music section.
 I used this online tool to convert `.wav` files into high-quality `.mp3` at 320 kbps, which helped reduce file size while keeping good sound quality.
+- [**Am I Responsive?**](https://ui.dev/amiresponsive) – Used to create the mockup image showing how the site looks on different devices.
+I included this as the intro image in the README to give a quick visual preview of the responsive design.

 ### Favicon Creation & Integration